 Mitra cafe has its own website.
 I have never had the luck to sit and eat there.
 The morning breakfast of Mitra Cafe comprises of bread toast with mutton stew and pudding.
 Eating at this century-old joint is nothing less than being teleported in a time capsule.

 Mitra cafe is housed opposite Shobha Bazaar metro station.
-Do try the soft grainy pudding aside the traditional Chop-cutlets at Mitra Cafe. they do have a small air conditioned sitting arrangement as well.
+Do try the soft grainy pudding aside the traditional Chop-cutlets at Mitra Cafe. they do have a small air-conditioned sitting arrangement as well.
+In a stone’s throw away is located Kumartuli, whose Durga Idols are the epitome of handcrafted excellence.
+I have written a blog post on a self-guided tour of Kumartuli.

 Anadi Cabin, Dharmatola